 - In 2019, there were over 19,000 enforced and voluntary returns from the UK.

 - In 2019, there were around 7,400 enforced returns, the lowest annual number on record.

-- Voluntary returns have fallen substantially from 2016 onwards
+- Voluntary returns fell substantially after 2015.

-- In 2018, around one quarter of returnees were citizens of South Asian countries, and 19% were EU citizens.
+- In 2019, 21% of returnees were citizens of South Asian countries, and 19% were EU citizens.